Philippines at the 2005 SEA Games

-The Philippines participated in the 23rd Southeast Asian Games which they were hosting the biennial meet for the third time.
-Athletes from the country earned 113 gold medals which placed the Philippines in the medal tally as the overall champions, 26 gold medals ahead of Thailand.
-The tally went down to 112 a few months later when a gold medalist from Taekwondo was disqualified and stripped of her prize.
+The Philippines hosted the 23rd Southeast Asian Games in 2005, marking the third time the biennial event was held in the country.
+Filipino athletes achieved significant success, initially securing 113 gold medals, leading to their position as overall champions in the medal tally, surpassing Thailand by 26 golds.
+However, this count was later revised to 112 gold medals following the disqualification of a Taekwondo gold medalist.

-892 athletes competed for the Philippines at the games and were joined by 308 officials.

-The chief of mission to the games was Jose Miguel Arroyo.
-At the opening ceremony, the Philippine delegate was accompanied by Miss International 2005, Precious Lara Quigaman, then WBC Lightweight Champion, Manny Pacquiao and local celebrity, Angel Locsin.
+A delegation of 892 athletes represented the Philippines, supported by 308 officials.
+The team's chief of mission for the games was Jose Miguel Arroyo.
+During the opening ceremony, the Philippine delegation included notable figures such as Miss International 2005 Precious Lara Quigaman, WBC Lightweight Champion Manny Pacquiao, and actress Angel Locsin.

 Sports and athlete development

 Most of the athletes were sent to China for a five-month training process.
 Innovations in terms of the acquisition of new facilities and proper budget allocation were the main concerns of the Philippine Sports Commission in cooperation with the Philippine Olympic Committee (POC).

 The POC awarded all medalists cash incentives.